Santosh1176/90DaysOfDevOps/CI-CD/github-actions/36-ci-cd-gh-fluxcd.md

 ![Dev Github Action](../github-actions/images/docker-ver.png)

+Note the the `on.push.branches` field on the top of the action.
+This tells to watch pushes on any branches, which will trigger some steps to build the artifact and tag it with `brach-git_sha-timestamp`.
+When in the next sessions, we will builtd a workflow for production pipeline, we shall change it to wtach for any `git tags`.

 When this Action runs, i.e when a commit is pushed to any branch of the repository.
 The Build process will build an image with tag combining the `Git Branch Name`, The First 8 digits of `Github SHA`, and the Unix timestamp in seconds.
 The whole Tag would look something like: `santoshdts/bookstore:main-fa25b2ea-1674061254` when tis action was run and the artefact pushed to Docker Hub.

 ![Timestamped tagging](../github-actions/images/docker-ts-tag.png)